 - Assault, battery, or any threat of force or violence upon a student or college personnel.

-- Willful misconduct which results in injury or death of a student or college personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the District.
+- Willful misconduct which results in injury or death to a student or college personnel or which results in cutting, defacing, or other injury to any real or personal property owned by the district.

 III.
 Grounds for Disciplinary Action

 - Students shall conduct themselves consistent with the Student Code of Conduct while on campus or participating off campus in online or hybrid courses, or at college sponsored events or programs, including but not limited to field trips, student conferences, debate competitions, athletic contests, student organization-sponsored events, and international study programs, regardless of location.
 Students shall also conduct themselves consistent with the Student Code of Conduct in any matter related to college activity or attendance.
 Students shall be suspended or expelled only for good cause.

 - Misconduct that constitutes grounds for disciplinary action includes, but is not limited to:

 - Causing, attempting to cause, or threatening to cause physical injury to another person.